Skip To Main Content

 • student’s social security card or Montana ID

 Two forms of Student ID (must be originals or certified copies of documents).
-You may not start the class without these documents.
+Students may not start the class without these documents.

-TO SECURE A SEAT IN CLASS AND BEFORE MANDATORY PARENT/STUDENT MEETING: Payment ($225.00) must be made by credit card, debit card, cash or check at the high school finance office or at central reception of the District Offices (1100 4th Street South).
+TO SECURE A SEAT IN CLASS AND BEFORE MANDATORY PARENT/STUDENT MEETING: Payment ($250.00) must be made by credit card, debit card, (pay at central reception at the District Office Building, 1100 4th Street South) cash or check (pay at the high school finance office).
 No refunds given after a class begins.

 42 Hours of Classroom Instruction

-Classes are offered at CMR and Great Falls High.
-Students may register for class at either school, but a parent needs to provide transportation.
+Classes are offered at CM Russell High School, Great Falls High School and the Paris Gibson Education Center.
+Students may register for a class at any school, but a parent is responsible for transportation to the school where class is being held.
 Classes are after school 4-5 times per week-most instructors do not have classes on Wednesday due to the early out time.
 Summer class times vary during the day.
-The individual instructors set their own schedules for each session, so no two schedules are ever the same.
+The individual instructors set their own schedules for each session; no two schedules are ever the same.

 Attendance: